-(unless otherwise stated all information provided as at 28 February 2021)
+(unless otherwise stated all information provided as at 28 February 2022)

-Venture Life Group PLC (Venture Life) (4.59% of net assets) Cost: £1.96m.
-Value as at 28 February 2021, £1.95m
+Venture Life Group PLC (Venture Life) (1.98% of net assets) Cost: £1.76m.
+Value as at 28 February 2022, £0.85m

-Venture Life is a leader in developing, manufacturing and commercialising products for the self-care market, which we have followed for some time through our ownership in other funds.
+Venture Life is a leader in developing, manufacturing and commercialising products for the self-care market, which we have followed for some time through ownership in other funds.
 We think the business has reached an interesting juncture with significant growth prospects.